chenjiale-pku/starter-academic/content/authors/admin/_index.md

 #    url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include theoretical computer science in general with a focus on graph algorithms, and theoretical modeling in economics.
+bio: My research interests are in the design and analysis of algorithms with a current focus on matching algorithms in various settings.

 # Interests to show in About widget
-interests:
+# interests:
-  - Graph Algorithms
+#   - Graph Algorithms
-  - Theoretical Modeling in Economics
+#   - Dynamic Algorithms

-# Education to show in About widget
+# # Education to show in About widget
-education:
+# education:
-  courses:
+#   courses:
-  # - course: Ph.D. in Management Science and Engineering
+#   # - course: Ph.D. in Management Science and Engineering
-  #   institution: Stanford University
+#   #   institution: Stanford University
-  #   year: 2022-2027 (expected)
+#   #   year: 2022-2027 (expected)
-  - course: B.Sc., Summa Cum Laude in Computer Science and Technology
+#   - course: B.Sc., Summa Cum Laude in Computer Science and Technology
-    institution: Turing Class, Peking University
+#     institution: Turing Class, Peking University
-    year: 2018-2022
+#     year: 2018 -- 2022

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons